sharing my love for philanthropy, cooking, and adventure

 Photos: High Falls from a Different Angle—Less Spectacular, but Still Stunning | The Twisted Swinging Bridge

-After packing up, I made my way back to the visitor center and then hiked out to Shovel Point and then to the River Mouth.
-What a difference a couple of days can make!
-With the weather finally on my side, the park was busier but still a blast.
-The calm Lake Superior and turquoise waters at Shovel Point were mesmerizing.
-I chatted with a friendly couple and admired the view.
+After packing up camp, I made my way back toward the visitor center and then out to Shovel Point and the Baptism River Mouth.
+What a difference a couple of days makes.

 Photos: Lake Superior’s Dual Personalities—Two Days, Two Vibes!